-- be familiar with health and safety law, which is displayed in all workplaces, and the schools Health and Safety Policy. - comply with the health and safety regulations relating to the particular task(s) they are carrying out - complete the health and safety training applicable to their jobs - 5.34 The Headteacher/manager must make sure that their employees work in a safe place, with safe methods, and must be familiar with the school's Health and Safety Policy and their responsibilities within it.
+- use any machinery, equipment, safety devices, transport and substances in accordance with safety instructions and the training given - complete and remain up to date with the health and safety training or activities applicable to their jobs - 5.43.
+The Headteacher/manager must make sure that their employees work in a safe place, with safe methods, and must be familiar with the school's Health and Safety Policy and their responsibilities within it. - 5.44.
+All Staff have a responsibility to comply with the school's Health and Safety policy and with any policies, procedures or other measures put in place to ensure safe working practise.
+Failure to follow correct Health & Safety guidelines may result in disciplinary action being taken.